 The birds are chirping and the sun is out and my van is now turning yellow, which means it’s time for spring cleaning.
 I love spring cleaning!
 I know, I must be crazy, but there is just something about the act of spring cleaning that makes me feel good.
-I feel organized, lighter, and I even like cooking and cleaning more when my house looks good.
-Even with my kitchen floors a mess from remodeling, (no, we haven’t even come close to finishing the kitchen floors) and I need to repaint the kitchen cabinets and I still need to get all the trim work finished, and I’ve noticed the ceiling needs to be repainted, I still feel better.
+It makes you feel organized, and lighter, and I even like cooking and cleaning more when my house looks good.

-There are tons of things I’ve noticed I’ve got to do by spring cleaning.
-I think a lot of things we overlook because we get so used to them and simply ignore them over time.
+A benefit of spring cleaning is that you notice all the things that you need to fix or change.
 This year is the first time in years that I’ve done a true deep cleaning of just about everything in my kitchen.
-Don’t get me wrong, I spring clean just about every year, but have I really deep cleaned?
+Don’t get me wrong, I spring clean just about every year, but have I really deep-cleaned?

 This spring, I’ve decided to challenge myself.
-I gave myself the challenge of doing a very thorough deep cleaning of each room of my house and as I go through each room, make a list of things that need to fixed, finished, or changed.
-I’m going to purge and get rid of anything that is broken and can’t be fixed, anything that I don’t use, and anything that I don’t like.
-I’m no longer going to display items that I’m not really crazy about just because someone gave them to me.
+I have given myself the challenge of seriously deep-cleaning each room of my house.
+And as I go through each room, I will make a list of things that need fixing or changing.
+It’s time to toss things that are broken or we don’t use.
+Also, I’m no longer going to display items that I’m not really crazy about just because someone gave them to me.